Formula E: Jaguar I-Pace eTrophy

 Formula E and Jaguar ran a production-based support series with Jaguar I-Pace battery electric SUVs.
 The series was called the I-Pace eTrophy and ran together with Formula E's fifth and sixth seasons (December 2018 to summer 2020).
-In May 2020, Jaguar announced the cancellation of the series.
+In May 2020, Jaguar announced the cancellation of the series, due to financial issues caused by the COVID-19 Pandemic.